Systemic Integration of Freedom and Respect for Blockchains and Other Crypto Projects

 Inasmuch as the Constitution was never signed, nor agreed to, by anybody, as a contract, and therefore never bound anybody, and is now binding upon nobody; and is, moreover, such an one as no people can ever hereafter be expected to consent to, except as they may be forced to do so at the point of the bayonet, it is perhaps of no importance what its true legal meaning, as a contract, is.
 Nevertheless, the writer thinks it proper to say that, in his opinion, the Constitution is no such instrument as it has generally been assumed to be; but that by false interpretations, and naked usurpations, the government has been made in practice a very widely, and almost wholly, different thing from what the Constitution itself purports to authorize.
 He has heretofore written much, and could write much more, to prove that such is the truth.
 But whether the Constitution really be one thing, or another, this much is certain – that it has either authorized such a government as we have had, or has been powerless to prevent it.
 In either case, it is unfit to exist.

 While the Constitution was not a valid and legally binding contract for those in society, including anyone today, abiding by it is commonly taken for granted.
-From the voices in media, in universities, and seemingly everywhere in between, Americans typically do not question many political processes and the underlying assumptions that drive them.
-Even though America is typically lauded or criticized for being a bastion of individualism, we Americans have been taught mostly to believe and do what we’re told by teachers, professors, and various other authority figures.
+From the voices in media, in universities, and seemingly everywhere in between, Americans typically do not question most political processes and their underlying assumptions.
+Even though America is typically lauded or criticized for being a bastion of individualism, we Americans have been taught mostly to conform, to believe and do what we’re told by teachers, professors, and various other “authority” figures.

-While every child naturally has intrinsic motivation to learn new things and explore uncharted mental terrain, this inquisitiveness is gradually replaced by extrinsic motivators and obedience to the societal and political status quo.
+While every child naturally has intrinsic motivation to learn new things and explore uncharted mental terrain, this inquisitiveness is gradually replaced by extrinsic motivators, fears, and obedience to the societal and political status quo.
 Needless to say, we cannot change the world for the better by following these well-worn paths.

-Presently, humanity’s philosophical stagnation and ideological entrenchment rest on many unchallenged assumptions.
-These factors do more than hinder technological achievement of Earthly bliss as a species (e.g., sustainability in sectors of energy, agriculture, waste disposal, and healthy population growth).
+Presently, humanity’s philosophical unenlightenment and seemingly ideological entrenchment rest on many unchallenged assumptions.
+These factors do more than hinder progress, or technological achievement of Earthly bliss, as a species (e.g., sustainability in sectors of energy, agriculture, waste disposal, and healthy population growth).
 They also hinder our spiritual—psychological—evolution and comprehension of our amazing potential, both personally and interpersonally.
 In order to successfully make a cultural transition from a fixed-oriented mindset, which doesn’t challenge assumptions concerning the unsustainable status-quo, to a growth-oriented mindset, which has no loyalty to status-quo assumptions, our curiosity and intrinsic motivation need to be renewed.
 This means exploring much more of our inner world, the psychological realm that affects our motivations and intentions.

-To put this in essential terms, humanity has been suffering from an unprocessed-trauma problem and, thus, a self-perpetuating, domination-system-thinking problem.
-These problems manifest in widespread, institutionalized use of power-over strategies, along with people habitually yielding to them and even advocating for them.
-Since threats and punishments have been, and continue to be, mainstays in our culture, widespread capitulation to and ideological support of them persist across the common spectrum of political beliefs.
+To put this in essential terms, humanity has been suffering from an intergenerational, unprocessed, developmental-trauma problem and, thus, a self-perpetuating, domination-system thinking problem.
+These problems manifest in widespread, institutionalized use of power-over strategies, along with people habitually yielding to them and even vociferously advocating for them.
+Since threats and punishments have been, and continue to be, mainstays in our culture, we witness widespread capitulation to and ideological support of them, which persist across the common spectrum of political beliefs.

-Respectful requests and win/win interactions need to replace this tragic dynamic.
-Of course, many behaviors are designed to avoid costly interactions in the political realm.
-As noted, most of us obey “the law” in order to continue living without much interruption within the status quo, so we don’t find ourselves sitting in courtrooms and cages (i.e., jail and prison cells) or even shot by overwhelmed cops who are consumed by fear, confusion, or anger.
+Respectful requests and win/win interactions need to replace this tragic dynamic called “politics.”
+Of course, a myriad of our behaviors are designed to avoid costly interactions in the political realm.
+As noted, most of us obey “the law” in order to continue living without much interruption within the status quo, so we don’t find ourselves sitting in courtrooms and cages (i.e., jails and prisons) or even shot by overwhelmed cops who are consumed by fear, confusion, or anger.

 As a result, the injustice of coercion remains the unspoken elephant in the room in political and legal discussions in particular and societal discussions in general.
-As it’s hardly ever a topic of discussion, it has little or no chance of being productively and compassionately addressed and remedied.
-Humanity doesn’t have to continue to wear its familiar mental blinders, which have led to the creation of “developed nation-states,” involving astonishing advances in technological and material well-being along with archaic models of hierarchical organization and authoritarian patterns of thinking and interacting.
+As it’s hardly ever a fundamental topic of discussion, it has little or no chance of being productively and compassionately addressed and remedied.
+Humanity doesn’t have to continue to wear its all-too-familiar mental blinders, which have led to the creation of “developed nation-states,” involving astonishing advances in technological and material well-being (for most, certainly not all) along with archaic models of hierarchical organization, authoritarian patterns of thinking and interacting, and weapons of mass destruction.

 Given that many so-called nation-states now possess hundreds, even thousands, of nuclear warheads, experts deem the potential for destruction of our species and the biosphere to be approximately two minutes to catastrophic midnight.

-This is so evidently not a healthy condition for humanity, and the ongoing SARS CoV-2 pandemic reflects this as well, both in terms of how it started and how it has been dealt with by governmental organizations.
-We can ensure our safety much more by integrating a change in perspective that authentically resolves the tragic cycles of the past.
+It’s the understatement of understatements to say that this is so evidently not a healthy condition for humanity.
+The worldwide experiences with the SARS CoV-2 pandemic reflects this as well, both in terms of how it began and how it’s been dealt with by governmental organizations and their cohorts of followers.
+We can ensure our safety vastly more by integrating a profound change in perspective, one that authentically can resolve the tragic cycles of the past, both personal and systemic.

 Reflections on the Origins of Obedience